AdobeDocs/campaign-classic.en/help/delivery/using/a-b-testing-uc-analyzing.md

 ---
 solution: Campaign Classic
 product: campaign
-title: Analyze results
+title: Analyzing the result
-description: Learn how to analyze A/B testing results
+description: Learn how to perform A/B testing through a dedicated use case.
 audience: delivery
 content-type: reference
 topic-tags: a-b-testing
 ---

-# Analyze results {#step-8--analyzing-the-result}
+# Analyzing the result {#step-8--analyzing-the-result}

 Once the test deliveries have been sent, you can check which recipient(s) they have been sent to and whether or not they were opened.